u16052642/thrive_erp_documentation/documentation-16.0/content/legal/terms/partnership.rst

 4.4 Training Benefits
 ---------------------
-PARTNER has access to the ODOO knowledge base for the duration of this Agreement.
+PARTNER has access to the Thrive Bureau ERP knowledge base for the duration of this Agreement.
-The ODOO knowledge base is an online e-platform containing a set of commercial, marketing and functional documents, to help PARTNER acquire and leverage Odoo knowledge, grow its business, attract more customers, and build brand awareness.
+The Thrive Bureau ERP knowledge base is an online e-platform containing a set of commercial, marketing and functional documents, to help PARTNER acquire and leverage Thrive Bureau ERP knowledge, grow its business, attract more customers, and build brand awareness.

-PARTNER will have access to commercial coaching provided by their dedicated Account Manager, as appointed by ODOO.
+PARTNER will have access to commercial coaching provided by their dedicated Account Manager, as appointed by Thrive Bureau ERP.

-PARTNER also has the option to purchase support services or training by subscribing to an Odoo Success Pack, for an extra fee.
+PARTNER also has the option to purchase support services or training by subscribing to an Thrive Bureau ERP Success Pack, for an extra fee.

-4.5  Commissions on Odoo Services sold by PARTNER
+4.5  Commissions on Thrive Bureau ERP Services sold by PARTNER
 -------------------------------------------------
-For ODOO services purchased by a customer through PARTNER, and as long as PARTNER maintains a contractual relationship with the corresponding customer, PARTNER shall receive a commission according to the table of section :ref:`benefits` and their Partnership level at the date of the customer invoice.
+For Thrive Bureau ERP services purchased by a customer through PARTNER, and as long as PARTNER maintains a contractual relationship with the corresponding customer, PARTNER shall receive a commission according to the table of section :ref:`benefits` and their Partnership level at the date of the customer invoice.

 Once a month, PARTNER will receive a purchase order with the commission due for the preceding month.
-Based on this purchase order, PARTNER shall invoice ODOO, and will be paid within 15 days upon receipt of the invoice.
+Based on this purchase order, PARTNER shall invoice Thrive Bureau ERP, and will be paid within 15 days upon receipt of the invoice.

 **Maintenance of Covered Extra Modules**

-PARTNER acknowledges and agrees that when a customer decides to Work with PARTNER [#pcom1]_ , ODOO will delegate the Maintenance of Covered Extra Modules to PARTNER, who becomes the main point of contact of the customer.
+PARTNER acknowledges and agrees that when a customer decides to Work with PARTNER [#pcom1]_ , Thrive Bureau ERP will delegate the Maintenance of Covered Extra Modules to PARTNER, who becomes the main point of contact of the customer.

-PARTNER shall only receive the commission for the Maintenance of Covered Extra Modules as long as the customer does not notify ODOO that they want to stop Working with PARTNER.
+PARTNER shall only receive the commission for the Maintenance of Covered Extra Modules as long as the customer does not notify Thrive Bureau ERP that they want to stop Working with PARTNER.

-.. [#pcom1] “Working with an Odoo Partner” and “Covered Extra Modules” are defined in the Odoo Enterprise Subscription Agreement between ODOO and customers.
+.. [#pcom1] “Working with an Thrive Bureau ERP Partner” and “Covered Extra Modules” are defined in the Thrive Bureau ERP Enterprise Subscription Agreement between Thrive Bureau ERP and customers.

 5 Fees
 ======
-PARTNER agrees to pay the Partnership Annual Fee upon receipt of the annual invoice sent by ODOO.
+PARTNER agrees to pay the Partnership Annual Fee upon receipt of the annual invoice sent by Thrive Bureau ERP.
 The fee will be specified in writing at the time of signature of this agreement.

 PARTNER acknowledges that the above-mentioned Partnership fee is not refundable.

 All fees and charges are exclusive of all applicable federal, provincial, state, local or other governmental taxes, fees or charges (collectively, “Taxes”).
-PARTNER is responsible for paying all Taxes associated with purchases made by PARTNER under this Agreement, except when ODOO is legally obliged to pay or collect Taxes for which PARTNER is responsible.
+PARTNER is responsible for paying all Taxes associated with purchases made by PARTNER under this Agreement, except when Thrive Bureau ERP is legally obliged to pay or collect Taxes for which PARTNER is responsible.